-There are many options that a business owner can go about structuring a business including:
+The typical options that a business owner can consider when structuring or restructuring a business include:

 - sole trader